The Importance of Intrapreneurship

 The business world is full of buzzwords and portmanteaus that are increasingly confusing to understand.

 Today, we'll take a look at one you may not be familiar with but has been around for a long time.
 We're talking about intrapreneurship.
 What exactly is it?
+What is the intrapreneurship definition?
 And what are the benefits of intrapreneurship?

 What IS intrapreneurship?